lyonzon2/Network-Environment-Builder/README.md

 - Installs VMware, VirtualBox, Wireshark with GUI, GNS3, and Cisco Packet Tracer.
 - Troubleshooting section for resolving Cisco Packet Tracer installation issues.
 - Simple configuration for VPN setup, suitable for users with low internet connection or access restrictions in their network.
+- Provides free OpenVPN configuration servers for easy VPN setup.

 ## Prerequisites
-- A Linux-based operating system.
+- A 64-bit Intel or AMD64 architecture-based system.
+- Ubuntu Desktop with a GUI environment.
+- At least 20 GB of free disk space available for installing the required programs.
+- A minimum of 4 GB RAM to ensure smooth operation of the installed software.
-- Sufficient permissions to install software.
+- Root access to the system to execute the script and install software.
-- Stable internet connection for downloading required packages.

 ## Usage
 1. Clone this repository to your local machine.
 2. Open a terminal and navigate to the directory containing the script.
 3. Make the script executable: `chmod +x setup_lab.sh`
-4. Run the script: `./setup_lab.sh`
+4. Run the script: `sudo ./setup_lab.sh`
 5. Follow the on-screen instructions to complete the installation process.

 ## Notes